 - Influenza Vaccine: What you need to know (PDF - 82KB).
 Consumer pamphlet from the CDC containing basic vaccine questions and answers.

 Outbreaks of influenza occur every year and typically reach epidemic levels at some part of the season.
 Usually, uncomplicated influenza gets better with or without treatment but may cause substantial discomfort and limit activities while it lasts.
 Complications of influenza can include bacterial infections, viral pneumonia, and cardiac and other organ system abnormalities.
-People with chronic medical conditions may be at increased risk for complications.
+People with chronic medical conditions (including obesity), children younger than 2 years old, patients 65 years and older, and pregnant women may be at increased risk for complications.

 Many people with uncomplicated influenza use over-the-counter medicines, get rest, and take plenty of fluids to lessen their symptoms.
 Antiviral drugs available by prescription can reduce the time it takes for symptoms to improve, and are used in selected situations to reduce the chance of illness in people exposed to influenza.